-Little Rock, Arkansas Bankruptcy Attorney
+Bankruptcy Attorneys in Little Rock, Arkansas

-The Brad Hendricks Law Firm bankruptcy team is available to help explain the answers to questions you might have about your financial difficulties, to outline your alternatives, and to help implement a plan that works for you and your family.
+The Brad Hendricks Law Firm is available to help you answer questions about your financial difficulties, outline alternatives, and implement a plan that works best for you and your family.
 Whether you need a fresh start in your financial affairs, have lost your job or undergone an income reduction, or are stuck paying high-interest credit cards that make it impossible to get ahead, our experienced attorneys are prepared and ready to help with your case.

 A Chapter 7 bankruptcy case may be thought of as the “short-and-sweet” version of bankruptcy.
-If you qualify for a Chapter 7 case, you could very well keep all the property you already own or have an interest in, such as your home, car, retirement accounts, and furniture.
+If you qualify for a Chapter 7 case, you could very well keep all of the property you own or have an interest in, such as your home, car, retirement accounts, and furniture.
 Your debts would be wiped away, except for those debts you intend to continue paying, such as your mortgage and car note.

-Under Chapter 13, you are protected from your creditors so long as you make all the payments required by your plan.
+Under Chapter 13, you are protected from creditors so long as you make all the payments required by your plan.
 A reorganization case may last up to sixty months to allow you to catch up or pay off your debts.
 You may be able to get rid of some or all of your unsecured debts, such as credit cards or medical bills.
 Chapter 13 can stop a pending foreclosure or garnishment of your wages.

-When you call The Brad Hendricks Law Firm for a free bankruptcy consultation, a member of our bankruptcy team will evaluate your financial status and discuss whether Chapter 7 or Chapter 13 bankruptcy is right for you.
-We will explain the differences between various types of creditors and will diligently work to ensure that your bankruptcy goes smoothly with as little disruption to your life— as possible.
+When you call The Brad Hendricks Law Firm for a free bankruptcy consultation, a member of our bankruptcy team will evaluate your financial status and discuss whether Chapter 7 or Chapter 13 bankruptcy is the right option for you.
+Our experienced attorneys understand that bankruptcy is a challenging process, and will diligently work to make sure that you understand every element of your case and ensure that your bankruptcy goes as smoothly —with as little disruption to your life— as possible.